-Movement within Canada towards more sustainable models of agricultural production has been slow.
+Movement within Canada towards more sustainable models of agricultural production has been more slow.
 The number of farmers within Canada who have adopted alternative agricultural practices, although growing slowly, remains modest.
-Furthermore, there is significant resistance to a movement to alternative agricultural models within some key government institutions, particularly Agriculture Canada.5
+Furthermore, there is significant resistance to a movement to alternative agricultural models within some key government institutions, particularly Agriculture Canada.4 i) Structural Trends

-This report seeks to identify ways in which the movement to make Canadian agriculture more resource-conserving, and therefore, more environmentally and economically sustainable, can be reinforced and strengthened.
+This report seeks to identify ways in which the movement to make Canadian agriculture more resource conserving, and therefore, more environmentally and economically sustainable, can be reinforced and strengthened.